When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A VPN slows down your Internet because it makes the data jump through multiple hoops before reaching its destination.
 However, capable VPNs are designed to have minimal speed drop-off to continue high-bandwidth activities like streaming, video calls, and gaming.

 For the best performance, ensure you are connected to a server closest to your actual location.
 Another factor that determines performance is the server network.
-We recommend NordVPN because it has over 5,900 high-speed servers in 60 countries.
+We recommend NordVPN because it has over 8,900+ servers in 129 countries.
 Also, it’s among the fastest-performing VPNs on the market, based on our hands-on tests.
+Some additional guides to help you navigate the world of VPN with confidence:

 We hope that this article taught you everything about why a VPN slows down your Internet speed and that you now have some actionable steps to try.
 If you want to share your experience, feel free to comment below.